 Oven Method:

-• After 45 minutes of cooking, remove pot from oven and flip the meat over.
+• After 45 minutes of cooking, remove the pot from the oven and flip the meat over.
 Add 1/4 cup water to the pot.
 Replace the lid and place the pot back into the oven for another 45 minutes.
 Remove the pot again and flip the pork.
 Again, add 1/4 cup water to the pot.
 Replace the lid and return to the oven for an additional 30 minutes.
 Remove from the oven and check the pork.
 If it will split apart easily with a fork, it's time to add the beans.
 If not, cover and return to the oven for an additional 15-30 minutes or until the pork is falling apart.

 • Remove the pork to a plate (it may fall apart into large chunks, but that’s ok).